How do I make an appeal?

 To ask for an oral hearing you need make an oral hearing request.
 To make an oral hearing request:

-Use our appeal calendar calculator to find your exact date.
+Use our appeal calendar calculator to help find your exact date.